Napatech: Acquisitions

 In February 2006, the company agreed to buy the IP and business assets from Xyratex, a move which helped raise the profile of Napatech vis-à-vis programmable network accelerators.
 Napatech successfully integrated the Ethernet adapter business from Xyratex, subsequently generating US$4 million in revenue, while an additional US$5 million in new capital was raised from Northzone and Ferd Venture.

 Products

-Napatech's product portfolio of network accelerators span speeds ranging from 1Gbit/s up to 100Gbit/s of speed with 1, 2 or 4-port variants.
-Its first product was an accelerator launched in December 2003 which supported 10Gbit/s network speeds.
+Napatech's product portfolio of network accelerators span speeds ranging from 1 Gbit/s up to 100 Gbit/s of speed with 1, 2 or 4-port variants.
+Its first product was an accelerator launched in December 2003 which supported 10 Gbit/s network speeds.
 Up until the first quarter of 2014, the company has produced approximately 40+ different models of accelerators.
 Some of the most important features being the capture of all network data at full line rate, and guaranteed delivery of data with zero packet loss.

 Napatech's accelerators allow for off-loading of I/O as well as CPU-intensive functions of network tasks, in a similar way that PC video cards or graphics accelerators do with graphics calculations.

 Napatech's lineup of accelerators include: